| |

 Process & Reality (1929) are also put to the fore.
 These parallels allow us to

-erect a reliable vehicle to cross the divide between
+erect a reliable vehicle to cross the divide between, on the one hand,

 Buddhadharma.